 Unfortunately, we don’t truly know what causes fibroid development.
 But we do know they impact black women more than any other group.
 (By the age of 50, 70% of white women have fibroids.
 But 80% of black women have them at the same age.)

-In combination, these factors can help you understand your fibroid risk.
+In combination, each of these factors can help you understand your fibroid risk.
 And understanding that stress increases your risk means now is a good moment to check in with your reproductive health.
 If you notice symptoms such as pelvic pain, frequent urination, or long and/or heavy periods, don’t wait.
 Seek help right away from a fibroid specialist.
 Don’t want to leave your house?
 No problem!
 Our Houston Fibroids team still offers remote fibroid consultations, via the secure Doxy platform.
 But we can also see you in our office if you need a procedure.
 Now, what kind of procedure will depend on your selected treatment preference.
 So let’s explore your best fibroid treatment plans.

 How Should I Treat Fibroids?